Spring Garden Revival

 Storm Debris Management & Emergency Response Coordination with Wayland

-Severe weather events in Wayland, such as Nor’easters, hurricanes, and ice storms, require coordinated emergency response for brush and storm debris.
-The Wayland Department of Public Works issues emergency collection schedules and may open temporary drop-off sites.
-Residents should separate organic brush from construction debris and place materials curbside without blocking streets or sidewalks.
-Priority is given to clearing emergency routes and major thoroughfares, with extended collection hours as needed.
-For federally declared disasters, documentation is required for FEMA assistance, and temporary debris storage sites may be established.
-Public safety is ensured through traffic control, barricades, and coordination with the Wayland Police Department and utility companies for hazards like downed power lines.
-Wayland Police Department
+Severe weather events in Wayland, such as Nor’easters, hurricanes, and ice storms, require coordinated emergency debris management.
+The DPW announces emergency collection schedules and may establish temporary drop-off sites.
+Residents must separate organic brush from construction debris and place it curbside without blocking streets or sidewalks.
+Priority is given to clearing emergency routes and major thoroughfares.
+Coordination with the Police and Fire Departments ensures public safety and traffic control.
+For federally declared disasters, FEMA documentation and temporary debris storage protocols apply.
+Utility companies assist with power line clearance.
+For emergency procedures and updates, contact:

 38 Cochituate Road, Wayland, MA 01778